SkillsFundingAgency/das-technical-guidance/principles/coding-principles.md

 ### 7. Names have power.
 Use them wisely.
 Don’t be cute or jokey when naming things
-Names convey meaning - well-named functions & variables can remove the need for a comment Avoid meaningless names like ‘obj’ / ‘result’ / ‘foo’.
+Names convey meaning - well-named functions & variables can remove the need for a comment Avoid meaningless names like ‘obj’, ‘result’, ‘foo’.
 Use single-letter variables only where the letter represents a well-known mathematical property (e.g. e = mc^2), or where their meaning is otherwise clear.

 See [Naming things]({{ 'standards/naming-things' | relative_url  }})